-Initial Coaching Meeting Tool
+Coaching Kick-Off Meeting

 At the start of instructional coaching cycles, two of the most important things we can do as coaches is to establish a respectful and trusting rapport with our coachee and also show that we honor them as an adult learner.
-You can work to implement these two practices in part by setting up an initial coaching meeting.
+You can work to implement these two practices in part by setting up a Kick Off coaching meeting.
 The first purpose of this time is to get to know your coachee as a teacher and learner.
 The second purpose is to work together to identify a goal for your coaching cycle.
-In having this initial coaching conversation, you are establishing yourself as a “thinking partner” who is there to learn along with them.
+In having this kick off coaching conversation, you are establishing yourself as a “thinking partner” who is there to learn along with them.
 Additionally, you are setting routines and norms for your work together and clarifying logistics, which I have found helps in preventing potential misunderstandings down the road.
 Creating an agenda for this meeting helps to ensure that your time is purposeful and action-oriented.

-Instructional Coaching Observation Tool
+Instructional Coaching Observation and Debrief Tool

 This instructional coaching observation form is my go-to tool for all of my coaching observations and debrief conversations.
 I record our coaching cycle goal at the top to ensure alignment between learning targets and look-fors in the lesson.
 The listed debrief questions always serve as anchors for post observation conversations.
 As far as instructional next steps, one thing I have learned is fewer is better!
 Ensure that the teacher you are working with has identified and committed to 1-2 instructional next steps they feel will support student progress, but also feel manageable.